-So what I’m going to do with these next few articles to examine the negative side-effects of many of these innovations, and what we as jewellery businesses can do about it to protect ourselves.
+For these next few articles, I’m going to examine the negative side-effects of many of these innovations, and what we as jewellery businesses can do about it to protect ourselves.
 I shall call this new series “The Dark Side of New Technology”.

 This first article will be about the side effects of social media marketing’s continuous growth.